Moving along an exceptional surface towards a higher-order exceptional point

+The first term on the right-hand side is the one that enters the calculation of the spectral response strength of the second-order EP for $\Ea \neq \Eb$.
+This term diverges to infinity for $\Eb\to\Ea$.
+However, the spectral response to perturbations (in terms of energy eigenvalue changes) remains finite as the second term on the right-hand side of Eq.~(\ref{eq:domcontri}), which has a pole at the energy of the isolated eigenvalue, cancels the divergence.
+This is analog to the cancellation of divergences in the case of two isolated eigenvalues coalescing at a second-order EP~\cite{YSS11}.

-It is illuminating to interpret the results in Fig.~\ref{fig:splittingeps} in terms of pseudospectra.
+It is also illuminating to interpret the results in Fig.~\ref{fig:splittingeps} in terms of pseudospectra.
 These generalized spectra are an alternative way to study the sensitivity of non-normal matrices subjected to perturbations~\cite{TE05}.
-Applications in optics and photonics can be found in Refs.~\cite{MGT14,ZE19,Makris21}.
+Applications in optics and photonics can be found in Refs.~\cite{MGT14,ZE19,Makris21,KKX22,KKM22}.
 Given a positive number $\pseps$, the $\pseps$-pseudospectrum of a non-normal matrix~$\Hs$ can be defined as the subset of the complex plane

 with Green's function~(\ref{eq:GFdef}) and arbitrary matrix norm $\normM{\cdot}$, which we fix here to be the spectral norm.
-The pseudospectrum of $\Hs$ includes not only the spectrum of $\Hs$ as poles of $\GF(\ev)$ but also the eigenvalues resulting from a normalized perturbation, $\normspec{\Hp} = 1$, with perturbation strength $\pseps$; see Eq.~(\ref{eq:EPineq}).
+The pseudospectrum of $\Hs$ includes not only the spectrum of $\Hs$ as poles of $\GF(\ev)$ but also the eigenvalues resulting from a normalized perturbation, $\normspec{\Hp} = 1$, with perturbation strength $\pseps$; as can be understood from inequality~(\ref{eq:EPineq}).
 The spectral response strength~$\rca$ determines the radius~$\sqrt[\order]{\pseps\rca}$ of the pseudospectrum-disk (the $\pseps$-pseudospectral radius~\cite{TE05}) close to the EP$_\order$ for sufficiently small~$\pseps$~\cite{Wiersig22}.